sheljohn/siglot/README.md

 #Siglot: Signals and Slots just got simpler

-Siglot is a clean, easy to read/understand, standalone, single-header, STL-only, C++ implementation of Signals and Slots.
+Siglot is a clean, easy to read/understand, single-header, STL-only, C++ implementation of Signals and Slots.

 ### About